Lojaw/WorldSaver/README.md

 # WorldSaver
-A Spigot Minecraft plugin which save worlds into a specified folder.
+A Spigot Minecraft plugin which saves worlds into a specified folder.